andergisomon/efb2073_report/content/posts/Hardware/index.md

 |:-:|:-:|:-:|
 | {{< figure src="images/switch.jpg" width="400" class="center" >}} | {{< figure src="images/led_strip.png" width="400" class="center" >}} | {{< figure src="images/water_pump.jpg" width="400" class="center" >}} |

-> **Note:** LEDs and Buzzer are just for demonstration purposes, as we want to demonstrate how our module works, the LEDs and Buzzer may be replaced by any other industrial device or appliance.
+> **Note:** These peripherals are used in our system for illustration, and they may be replaced by other device/appliance.

 | Features | ESP32C | ESP 8266 | STM32 with Wi-Fi Module |
 |:-:|:-:|:-:|:-:|